BAVI-BOOP/employees-list/README.md

 </p>

-# Project : Travel Website - Traven
+# Project : Employee List
 ## Table of contents

   - [The challenge](#the-challenge)